earthddx/PLANTiful-React/README.md

-# Storeline
+# PLANTiful
-e commerce website done with React
+e-commerce website done with React

 info and pictures are taken from  plants.com  (sorry)

-will fill the rest out later...
+will fill out the rest later...